-Laser hair removal treatment will take place in the Delete – Tattoo Removal & Laser Salon.
-Our Laser Technician will use a small hand piece to deliver an intense, but gentle burst of energy onto targeted areas of the skin.
+Laser hair removal treatment will take place in the Delete – Tattoo Removal & Medical Salon.
+Our Laser Technician will use a small handpiece to deliver an intense, but gentle burst of energy onto targeted areas of the skin.
 Therapeutic heat will safely and effectively remove unwanted hair.
 A treatment may take as little as a few minutes, to as long as an hour, depending on the size of your treatment area and the condition being treated.

 Frequently Asked Questions About Laser Hair Removal